-Sports betting is legal in Kansas.
+Yes, sports betting is legal in Kansas.
 You can place a legal bet online or in person as long as you are within the state and 21 years of age or older.
 If you are betting online, be sure to use one of the legal and licensed Kansas sportsbook apps.

 The state will collect a 10% tax on every bet with 80% of that revenue being put into a fund to attract major league sports teams, including the Kansas City Chiefs to come to the state.
 Individual bettors can expect to be taxed as ordinary income.

 You cannot claim gambling losses in Kansas as an itemized deduction.
 This law was introduced by the Kansas Legislation in 2014.
 Casinos did not oppose the law - which was put into place to deter people away from gambling if they could not afford to do so.

 You cannot write off losses from a Kansas online casino because these are technically not legal.
 Moreover, you cannot write off any type of gambling losses on your taxes.

 Anyone who wins a lottery in Kansas will be subjected to a 5% flat tax.
 This is in addition to a 24% federal tax.